northamerican/find-my-landlord/README.md

 # Find My Landlord
 This tool allows you to:
 - Look up select properties in Montreal
-- View the rental's owner, browse related properties, and download these as a PDF
+- View the property's owner, browse related properties, and download these as a PDF
 - Explore the density of mega-landlord properties across neighborhoods

 ## Build